 The parties to a transaction agree on a transaction – typically two humans and two wallets, each wallet the client of a peer on the blockchain.

 Those of them that control the inputs to the transaction (typically one human with one wallet which is a client of one peer) commit unspent transactions outputs to that transaction, making them spent transaction outputs.
 But does not reveal that transaction, or that they are spent to the same transaction – though his peer can probably guess quite accurately that they are.
 The client creates a proof that this an output from a transaction with valid inputs, and his peer creates a proof that the peer verified the client’s proof and that output being committed was not already committed to another different transaction, and registers the commitment on the blockchain.
-The output is now valid for that transaction, and not for any other, without the reliable broadcast channel containing any information about the transaction of which it is an output, nor the transaction of which it will become an input.
+The output is now valid for that transaction, and not for any other, without the total order broadcast channel containing any information about the transaction of which it is an output, nor the transaction of which it will become an input.

 In the next block that is a descendant of that block the parties to the transaction prove that the new transaction outputs are valid, and being new are unspent transaction outputs, without revealing the transaction outputs, nor the transaction, nor the inputs to that transaction.

-You have to register the unspent transaction outputs on the public index, the reliable broadcast channel, within some reasonable time, say perhaps below block height \lfloor(h/32⌋+2\rfloor)*32, where h is the block height on which the first commit of an output to the transaction was registered.
+You have to register the unspent transaction outputs on the public index, the total order broadcast channel, within some reasonable time, say perhaps below block height \lfloor(h/32⌋+2\rfloor)*32, where h is the block height on which the first commit of an output to the transaction was registered.
 If not all the inputs to the transaction were registered, then obviously no one can produce a proof of validity for any of the outputs.
 After that block height you cannot register any further outputs, but if you prove that after that block height no output of the transaction was registered, you can create a new unspent transaction output for each transaction input to the failed transaction which effectively rolls back the failed transaction.
 This time limit enables us to recover from failed transactions, and, perhaps, more importantly, enables us to clean up the mutable SQL index that the immense chain of immutable SQL indexes represents, and that the public broadcast channel contains.
 We eventually drop outputs that have been committed to a particular transaction, and can then eventually drop the commits of that output without risking orphaning valid outputs that have not yet been registered in the public broadcast channel.

 So that the public broadcast channel can eventually dump old blocks, and thus old spend events, every time we produce a new base level block containing new events (an SQL index of new transaction outputs, and an SQL index table with the same primary of spend commitments of past unspent transaction outputs to transactions) we also produce a consolidation block, a summary block that condenses two past blocks into one summary block, thus enabling the two past blocks that it summarizes to be dropped.